 However I did make a start on digging up the old concrete floor that was cracked and damaged, letting damp get in.
 I'm going to install a suspended timber floor over insulation over a modern concrete base, but I'm digging down in the base which is above ground level due to the slope in the land outside, in order to put a half-cellar to store the batteries and other useful objects.

 Mind you, it's amazing what you find when you start to dig.
 From within the concrete I found what looks like the remains of a chicken.
 Pagan rituals are alive and well in the Auvergne, it seems!

-A lucky find of an old tongue-and-grooved floor at the local tip enabled me to make a large fence to finally close off the field from the public highway (and from public gazing too!), and another lucky find of 10 sheets of corrugated iron enabled me to finally plan to repair the roof on the lean-to at the "downhill" side of the property.
+A lucky find of an old tongue-and-grooved floor at the local tip enabled me to make a large fence to finally close off the field from the public highway, and from public gazing too of course.

 See more photos from 2001 in the photo gallery.